 - flags that are resistant to wind, sun, and precipitation.

-Rip-stop fabric is made using complex technology.
+Ripstop fabric is made using complex technology.
 Additional processing and composition variations significantly increase the price of it.
-Due to the content of synthetic fibres, this material should be washed at a temperature of 50 degrees using soft detergents.
+Due to the content of synthetic fibers, this material should be washed at a temperature of 50 degrees using soft detergents.
 The use of bleach for coloured fabrics is prohibited.